simsam8/inf367_mandatory2/report.md

 # Data exploration and pre-processing:

-* We found out that we have the following dimension:
+* We found out that we have the following dimension: 150,4 150 samples with 4 datapoints each

-* We have splitted the data into 60% training data, 20% validation data and 20% test data
+* We have splitted the data into 70% training data, 15% validation data and 15% test data We then have 105 samples in the training data.
+We have in the training data samples 38, 34 and 33 of the respective target values 0, 1 and 2.
+    That will say we have a balanced dataset

+* The feature value range is from 0.1 to 7.9 so we had to normalize.
+    We did so and scaled it between 0 and pi with sklearn minmaxscaler before we encode it.

 * We chose to use angle encoding, and therefore we scaled the data so every data point is larger or equal to zero and smaller or equal to pi.